Spinor bilinears and Killing-Yano forms in generalized geometry: Generalized Killing-Yano equation

 The last two terms cancel because of anti-symmetry and if we choose normal coordinates, the first two terms also cancel and we have

 and we find

-with respect to an admissible basis $\mathcal{X}_A=\{X_a +\epsilon e^a\}$.
+with respect to an admissible basis $\mathcal{X}_A = \{X_a + \epsilon e^a\}$ which is in the same direct sum component $V_{\pm}$ with $\mathcal{K}$.
 So, \eqref{eq81} corresponds to the generalized Killing equation in terms of the generalized connection.
-As the anti-symmetric generalization of generalized Killing equation, we can write the generalized KY equation for generalized $p$-forms $\mathcal{\alpha}$ as
+Since $\mathcal{X}_A$ and $\mathcal{K}$ are in the same direct sum component $V_{\pm}$, the cross terms involving opposite direct sum components do not appear.
+Importantly, the equivalence of the left-hand side with the term involving the unique generalized exterior derivative $d^H$ ensures that the equation is well-defined, independent of the ambiguity in the specific choice of the generalized connection.
+As the anti-symmetric generalization of generalized Killing equation, we can write the generalized KY equation for generalized $p$-forms $\alpha$ which only includes the same direct sum components $V_{\pm}$ with $\mathcal{X}_A$ as